NBISweden/module-data-publication-dm-practices/_episodes/02-exercise.md

 **3. What are the documentation guidelines for the repositories?**

-Repositories often have documentation guidelines that are according to domain-relevant standards, which will improve the FAIRness of your data.
+Repositories often have documentation guidelines that are according to domain-specific standards, which will improve the FAIRness of your data.
 Organising your output documentation according to these guidelines and standards from the start will make your FAIRification journey much easier.

 **4. What preparations are needed to make data and documentation (metadata) ready for submission?**